dpiquet/ps-cli/src/plugins/README.md

 ## Plugin utils functions ##

-The 'PS_CLI_Plugin class defines some final methods you can not override.
+The `PS_CLI_Plugin` class defines some final methods you can not override.

 * public GetInstance()
 * protected register_command()